 Top Ten Twitter Tips For Sports Clubs

-Like many over the past few weeks, for a variety of very high profile reasons we are sure, we’ve spent a fair amount of time over the past week or so, going through twitter for a number of articles that we are brining together for release over the next few months.
+We’ve spent a fair amount of time over the past few weeks or so, going through twitter for some articles that we are bringing together for release over the next few months.

-While going through many different twitter accounts, we found that there are a huge number of clubs, and sports, that are potentially not using their twitter accounts as best as they can.
+While going through many different twitter accounts, we found that there are a considerable number of clubs, and sports, that are potentially not using their twitter accounts as best as they can.

 “People come to Twitter to discover what’s happening in the world right now, to share information instantly, and to connect with people and businesses around the globe.”

 So, to help you and your clubs we have come up with our Top Ten Twitter Tips to get the most out of your account.

 This is your opportunity to sell and promote your club; it will be the first thing people see who they click on your profile to make it worth reading.